UNopenGIS/smartmaps/docs/get-involved/pacific.md

-# UN Smart Maps Meetup Monthly
+# UN Smart Maps Pacific

 We are regularly meeting online every month.
 Here are our standard agenda for International Meetups.